zer0relm/cs262/Lab09/README.md

         2. Steps 2&ndash;3 &mdash; You can skip these; you've just done them.
         3. Step 4 &mdash; Do this one as a sanity check.
         4. Step 5 &mdash; Skip this; it's done automatically.
-        5. Step 6 &mdash: Edit the `pom.xml` as specified here, replacing the `LAB09-YOUR-*` entries as appropriate.
+        5. Step 6 &mdash; Edit the `pom.xml` as specified here, replacing the `LAB09-YOUR-*` entries as appropriate.
         6. Steps 7&ndash;8 &mdash; Skip these;
-            this is already included in the lab 9 code.
+            this is already included in the lab 9 code.             `
     - *Granting access to App Engine*
         - Skip this step; your CloudSQL is built into the same application.
     - *Code sample overview*